Creamy Mexican Pudding

 Get those grains going with water, cinnamon and just a tiny bit of salt.

 A bowl of creamy rice pudding topped with chopped nuts and a sprinkle of cinnamon, alongside a small dish of additional nuts and cinnamon sticks.
-Pin it
+Save

 A bowl of creamy rice pudding topped with chopped nuts and a sprinkle of cinnamon, alongside a small dish of additional nuts and cinnamon sticks. | lilicooks.com